-Looking for a rice cooker that’ll cook oatmeal?
+Looking for a rice cooker that will cook oatmeal?
 You’re in the RIGHT place.
-If you’re in a hurry, this is my favorite cooker on Amazon, and it’ll do quinoa, oatmeal, sushi rice, and more…
+If you’re in a hurry, this is my favorite cooker at Amazon, and it’ll do quinoa, oatmeal, sushi rice, and more…

 Choosing new appliances for your kitchen can get pretty overwhelming.

 Sometimes it’s tricky deciding whether or not you need, or can fit, another appliance on your kitchen countertop.

 Bread making machines, blenders, and microwaves are all very space-consuming.